 - 4. Check the angle of each support with a square on the board. - 5.
-The side support should be 90° to the bed rails or leaning forward 1/32" (0.8 mm).
+The side support should be 90° to the bed rails.
 Loosen the top adjustment bolt, adjust the side support, and retighten the bolt. - 6.
 Repeat for the remaining side supports.